Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

-Professor Emeritus of Soil Microbiology, Department of Soil and Crop Sciences, Texas A&M University, USA
+Professor of Soil and Aquatic Microbiology, Department of Soil and Crop Sciences, Texas A&M University, College Station, Texas, USA

-Professor of Soil Microbiology, Department of Plant and Soil Sciences, University of Delaware, USA
+Professor of Soil Microbiology, Department of Plant and Soil Sciences, Department of Biological Sciences, University of Delaware, Newark, Delaware, USA

 Elsevier.com visitor survey